CumulusNetworks/docs/content/cumulus-linux/System-Configuration/HTTP-API.md

     value, 8080, is not the preferred port, and save the configuration file.

-4. Verify the configuration file is still valid:
+4. Verify that the configuration file is still valid:

         cumulus@switch:~$ sudo nginx -c /etc/nginx/sites-available/nginx-restapi-chassis.conf -t